MicrosoftDocs/power-automate-docs/articles/desktop-flows/actions-reference/uiautomation.md

 ## Getting started with UI automation

 Power Automate Desktop provides various UI automation actions to enable users to interact with Windows and desktop applications.
-The UI automation actions require you to set UI elements in their properties to indicate the element you want to handle.
+Some UI automation actions require you to set UI elements in their properties to indicate the element you want to handle.

 To add a new UI element, select **Add UI element** through the deployed UI automation action or the **UI elements** tab of the flow designer.